 Pine barrens have evolved over thousands of years in the presence of frequent fires.
 As a result, plant and animal species of the pine barrens have become adapted to conditions created by periodic fires.
-For example, pitch pine seeds germinate and grow best on mineral soil in full sunlight, conditions created when fire burns off surface litter and removes competing vegetation (BNL 2014).
+For example, pitch pine seeds germinate and grow best on mineral soil in full sunlight, conditions created when fire burns off surface litter and removes competing vegetation (BNL 2019).

 As the pine barrens are found on acidic, well-drained sandy soils with low nutrients, many of the plants in the pine barrens produce waxes, resins, or volatile compounds in their leaves to help retain moisture.
 These substances tend to be highly flammable.
 Additional plant characteristics that favor fire include decay-resistant litter of low water-absorbing capacity that accumulates on the soil surface, and abundant dead branches and twigs.
 Pitch pines are able to survive most fires due to thick, insulating bark and to their unusual ability to rapidly sprout from buds in the trunk and root collar.
-Shrubs and herbs in the pine barrens also rapidly sprout from underground roots and rhizomes (BNL 2014).
+Shrubs and herbs in the pine barrens also rapidly sprout from underground roots and rhizomes (BNL 2019).

 Some research asserts that pine barrens species alter their environment to favor their own perpetuation (Noble and Slatyer 1977, Rowe 1983).
-Fire-tolerant species promote ignition with their volatile foliage.
+Fire-adapted species encourage fire with their volatile foliage and through retention of low, dead branches (e.g., pitch pine).
 Fire then consumes the available litter that would otherwise decompose and enrich the soil making it more hospitable for less fire-tolerant species.
 Reduced nutrient levels favor species that tolerate fire and poor soil, and the presence of these species favors recurring fire.
 This feedback loop may be destabilized when fires are suppressed or prevented, when nutrients are added to the soil, or by prolonged wet weather.
-With prolonged fire exclusion (through active wildfire suppression and fire prevention efforts), plant succession ultimately could result in the replacement of pine barrens with oak forests.
+With prolonged fire exclusion (through active wildfire suppression and fire prevention efforts), plant succession ultimately results in the replacement of pine barrens with oak forests (Jordan et al. 2003).

-In the pitch pine barrens of Long Island, both light and severe surface fires as well as stand-replacement crown fires occur at "short" (25- to 50-year) return intervals (Olsvig et al. 1979).
+In the pitch pine barrens of Long Island, both low- and high-intensity surface fires as well as standreplacement crown fires occur at "short" (25- to 50-year) return intervals (Olsvig et al. 1979).
 In fact, both surface and stand-replacement fires may have occurred every 10 to 40 years.
 Most of the fires on Long Island prior to European settlement are believed to have been the result of Native American activities relating to land management and hunting.
 With the construction of the Long Island Railroad in the mid-19th century fire frequency and intensity increased (Kurczewski and Boyle 2000).
 Lightning-sparked fires are less frequent than in the western United States, because lightning strikes on Long Island usually occur in the rainy season and the combustible materials are usually also somewhat damp, given the normal annual rainfall.
 Historically, the warm season grasslands (Hempstead Plains), oak-brush plains, and dwarf pine plains had the highest fire frequencies.
 Fires also occurred frequently, but not to the same extent as the preceding group, in pitch pine, pine-oak, and oak-pine stands.